 1. To the extent funding is available, the commission shall perform the following duties:

 a.
-Advise the administrator on administration of the overall state plans for disability services.
+Advise the administrator on the administration of the overall state disability services system.

 b.
-Adopt necessary rules pursuant to chapter 17A which relate to disability programs and services, including but not limited to definitions of each disability included within the term "disability services" as necessary for purposes of state and regional planning, programs, and services.
+Adopt necessary rules pursuant to chapter 17A which relate to disability programs and services, including but not limited to definitions of each disability included within the term "disability services" as necessary for purposes of state, county, and regional planning, programs, and services.

 c.
-Adopt standards for accreditation of community mental health centers and comprehensive community mental health programs recommended under section 230A.16.
+Adopt standards for mental health centers, services, and programs as recommended under section 230A.16.

 d.
 Adopt standards for the care of and services to persons with mental illness and mental retardation residing in county care facilities recommended under section 227.4.